ccamara/accessibility-workshop/content/authors/sebastian-weise/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: "Sebastian is CEO at PlaceChangers Ltd. and a lecturer in Digital Civics (part-time) at Newcastle's School for Architecture, Planning, and Landscape (APL).
+bio: "Sebastian is CEO at [PlaceChangers Ltd](https://placechangers.co.uk/). and a lecturer in Digital Civics (part-time) at Newcastle's School for Architecture, Planning, and Landscape (APL).
 He earned a PhD in digital innovation from Lancaster University focusing on improvement of consultation processes in local government.
 He is knowledgeable of bottom-up participation in urban development enabled by locative media.
-He works with residents, urban planners, city administration professionals, property developers, and ‘techies’ of different domains of computing. "
+He works with residents, urban planners, city administration professionals, property developers, and ‘techies’ of different domains of computing."

 interests:
 - civic engagement